bingothon/speedcontrol-tweetr/README.md

 **Security note:** Anyone who has access to Tweetr by default has access to your entire NodeCG instance, as NodeCG does not have user-level permissions and only supports a simple yes/no authentication state (if login security is enabled).
 Securing your NodeCG production instance is outside the scope of this bundle, please see the [official documentation on Security & Authentication](https://www.nodecg.dev/docs/security/).

+# Importing/Exporting Tweets
+To make life easier when you are trying to post many tweets at once, you can import a .csv file with your tweet data.

+1. Load all your runs into NodeCG.
+2. Export your tweets by pressing the **Export Tweets** button in the Settings tab in NodeCG.
+3. Load the .csv file into your favorite sheets software and edit away!

+When you're done, simply export your file as a .csv and import it back into Tweetr with the **Import Tweets** button.
+Make sure to not change any of the headers in the spreadsheet or it could cause errors!

+At the moment, media is not automatically uploaded, so make sure to manually upload all your media through the dashboard and select the appropriate file for each tweet.

 ## Contributing
 There is a lot of inefficient code in this bundle.
 If you can optimize the code, or add new features, submit a pull request!
 Before you do, please make sure to **test your code**.